So, you’ve spent days, or perhaps even weeks planning the perfect movie night. The event comes and goes, and is a roaring success… so what now?

 I have left a DIY projector screen out in the rain before, and out in hot summer months.

 I won’t do it again though, as I quickly learned from my mistakes, and here’s why.

 There are a few issues with leaving your outdoor movie screen up on a permanent basis.

-For a start, the weight and construction of them means that they are very open to being damaged by winds, and in some cases, can even become free and fly away.
+For a start, their weight and construction mean that they are very open to being damaged by winds, and in some cases, can even become free and fly away.

 In addition to the fact that high winds are going to present you with problems, you also need to account for the sun.